ThomasVon2021/ardupilot_rtk/docs/en/GRTK_User_Manual.md

 GRTK is a dual-antenna high-precision differential positioning and directional module (Real Time Kinematics) independently developed by **Blicube**.
 A complete RTK system can be formed through two GRTK modules (one mobile terminal and one base station terminal).

-The module is based on a new generation of high-performance GNSS SoC chip design, supports multi-system multi-frequency RTK positioning, dual-antenna high-precision orientation, GPS, GLONASS, Beidou, Galileo & QZSS navigation and positioning and heading with a compass inside.
+The module is based on a new generation of high-performance GNSS SoC chip design (UM982 Inside), supports multi-system multi-frequency RTK positioning, dual-antenna high-precision orientation, GPS, GLONASS, Beidou, Galileo & QZSS navigation and positioning and heading with a compass inside.
 It is mainly for high-precision positioning and orientation requirements such as drones, robots and intelligent driving.

 **![](../media/grtk_1.1.png )**